ThingPulse/esp8266-oled-ssd1306/README.md

 esp8266-oled-ssd1306 [![Build Status](https://travis-ci.org/squix78/esp8266-oled-ssd1306.svg?branch=dev-branch-3.0.0)](https://travis-ci.org/squix78/esp8266-oled-ssd1306)
 ============

 > We just released version 3.0.0.
-Please have at our [upgrade guide](UPGRADE-3.0.md)
+Please have a look at our [upgrade guide](UPGRADE-3.0.md)

 This is a driver for the SSD1306 based 128x64 pixel OLED display running on the Arduino/ESP8266 platform.
 Can be used with either the I2C or SPI version of the display